ziraax/PlanktonFlow/README.md

 ### Preprocessing
 Tailored for our dataset — customizable for yours.
-- **Multiple Data Input Format**: Wether your dataset is from EcoTaxa, already organised in classical classification form or using a CSV/TSV file, everything is implemented
+- **Multiple Data Input Formats**: Whether your dataset is from EcoTaxa, already organized in classical classification form, or uses a CSV/TSV file, everything is implemented.
-- **Data Augmentation**: Allows to augment the training data to limit the class imbalance issue
+- **Data Augmentation**: Augments the training data to help address class imbalance.
-- **Scalebar Removal**: Allows to detect and delete scale bars that were originally present in some images using a YOLOv8 model.
+- **Scalebar Removal**: Detects and removes scale bars that are present in some images using a YOLOv8 model.
-- **Automatic Data Splitting**: The tool makes preprocessing entirely configurable, with automatic data splitting for training/evaluation and generates automaticly yaml configuration files
+- **Automatic Data Splitting**: The tool makes preprocessing entirely configurable, with automatic data splitting for training/evaluation and automatically generates YAML configuration files.

 ### Training